joakim/calendar/FAQ.md

 ### Why place the extra day(s) at the end of the year?

-After all 4 quarters have passed, the remaining one or two days before the new year begins are intercalary _transition days_, representing the transition between the old year and the new.
+After the 4 quarters have passed, the remaining one or two days before the new year begins are intercalary _transition days_, representing the transition from the old year to the new.
 The cultural significance of this may vary.
 For example, it could be a time for reflection and forgiveness.

-The placing of the extra day(s) at the end of the year is a natural consequence of this being an observational calendar.
+Having the extra day(s) at the end of the year is a natural consequence of this being an observational calendar.
 When the new year begins is simply determinded by when the northward equinox occurs.
 Placing the extra day(s) anywhere else in the year would greatly complicate the calendar.

 ### Is the calendar secular?
 Religious?